sjbarag/brs/README.md

 ```

 #### Testing
-Tests are written with [Facebook's Jest](http://facebook.github.io/jest/), and can be run with the `test` target:
+Tests are written in plain-old JavaScript with [Facebook's Jest](http://facebook.github.io/jest/), and can be run with the `test` target:

 ```shell
 $ yarn test

 # tests start running
 ```

+Note that only test files ending in `.test.js` will be executed by `yarn test`.

 #### Cleaning
 Compiled output in `lib/` and `types/` can be removed with the `clean` target: